 Treat your goals as EXPERIMENTS

 So think of a behavior you would like to be consistently doing.
-Do a brain dump – write as many as healthy behaviors that’s been on your mind lately. √Daily walks? √Attending a group strength class? √Eating a serving of vegetables with every meal? √Meditation? √Journaling?
+Do a brain dump – write as many healthy behaviors that’s been on your mind lately.
+Daily walks?
+Attending a group strength class?
+Eating a serving of vegetables with every meal?
+Meditation?
+Journaling?

 Then pick the top 3 you want to focus on in the next three months.
-I learned 3 months is a good amount of time that is short enough to feel the urgency yet long enough to establish new behaviors.
+I learned three months is a short period of time to feel the urgency to achieve these goals yet still long enough to establish new behaviors.

-If you haven’t been taking daily walks, do you think this is something you can do immediately?
 Don’t set yourself up for failure with goals that are out of reach.
 Therefore, start SMALL!
-How can you go from zero walks to walking everyday for 30 minutes?
 What would be the next small step you can try this week?
-Again make this small step SMART.

 Being able to take small steps goes a long way when building your confidence!
 Once you master one small behavior, you can take it a bit further to increase the challenge but at the same still making it realistic.

-When you approach goals as an experiment, you think about what challenges you might encounter that could hinder your progress and prepare yourself with a plan B. It’s a continuous learning process where none of the goals are set in stone and you can make adjustments along the way.
-As you will discover, there are many paths to take towards your wellness vision and it would take experimentation to determine which one works for you best.
+As you can see, with this approach, you consider the challenges that might hinder your progress and prepare with a plan B. It’s a continuous learning process where none of the goals are set in stone and you can make adjustments along the way.
+There are many paths you can take to achieve your wellness goals and it takes experimentation to determine which one works for you best.